ehildt/ACAP/README.md

 Run the following commands to install the required dependencies:

-1. `npm i -g pnpm && pnpm install`.
+- `npm i -g pnpm && pnpm install`.
-2. `sudo apt install python3 python3-pip`
+- `sudo apt install python3 python3-pip`
-3. `pip install jinja2`
+- `pip install jinja2`

 Generate the docker-compose.yml:

-1. `pnpm run -r genpose`.
+- `pnpm run -r genpose`.

-2. `docker-compose.yml`
+You can optionally add the **--up** flag to automatically start the containers defined in your docker-compose.yml file after it's generated.

-Genpose will generate the docker-compose.yml based on the set environment variables.
+Genpose creates the docker-compose.yml file using the values of your environment variables which are defined in `./apps/backend/env/.env`, `./apps/ms-bridge/env/.env` or if set globally.

-- USE_REDIS_PUBSUB=false
+- USE_REDIS_PUBSUB
-- USE_BULLMQ=false
+- USE_BULLMQ
-- USE_MQTT=false
+- USE_MQTT
-- USE_KAFKA=false
+- USE_KAFKA
-- USE_RABBITMQ=false
+- USE_RABBITMQ

-Please note that without USE_RABBITMQ=true, no other services will be activated.
-This is because the backend relies on RabbitMQ to emit events to the message bridge, which then distributes them to the brokers.
+Please note that the backend relies on RabbitMQ to emit events to the message bridge, which then distributes them to the brokers.

-> For Kafka you would need to set **USE_RABBITMQ=true** and **USE_KAFKA=true**

 By default the message bridge as well as all brokers are disabled.

 <h2>CLI</h2>

 We recommend utilizing [pnpm](https://pnpm.io/), as it streamlines the execution of tests, linting processes, and script initialization, resulting in improved efficiency and ease of use.

 - Install pnpm `npm i -g pnpm`.
 - Install the dependencies `pnpm install`.